magento/knowledge-base/docs/guides/support-kb-styleguide.md

-Please follow these style and formatting recommendations, when contributing to the Magento Support KB.
+Please follow these style and formatting recommendations, when contributing to the Adobe Commerce Help Center.

 ## Titles

 * Titles are in sentence-style capitalization.
 * Plural for titles; singular for procedure headings.
 Example: Title - Writing books.
 Header - Write a book.
 * Keep titles short, with important words at the beginning.
 For SEO reasons, it is highly recommended titles are not longer than 70 characters (there is an exception for when a title reduction prevents the true meaning being communicated).

 ## Headers